-Alcohol and cannabis are two of the most commonly used substances, so it’s no shock that some people end up using them together.
-It’s called crossfading — getting drunk and high at the same time — and while it might sound like a fun idea, it’s not as harmless as it seems.
-Knowing the risks and how it can mess with your body and mind can help you make informed decisions.
+Alcohol and cannabis are two of the most commonly used substances, so it’s no surprise that some people end up using them together.
+It’s called crossfading—getting drunk and high at the same time.

 What Happens When You Mix Alcohol and Cannabis?

 Drinking alcohol before using cannabis can make the effects of cannabis feel much stronger.
-This is because alcohol increases how much THC (the active ingredient in cannabis) your body absorbs, which means your high can hit harder than you expect.
-For some people, this can lead to what’s called “greening out.”
-When you “green out” you might experience sweating, dizziness, nausea, or anxiousness.
+This is because alcohol increases how much THC (the active ingredient in cannabis) your body absorbs, which means the effects can hit harder than you expect.1 For some people, this can lead to what’s called “greening out.”
+When you “green out,” you might experience sweating, dizziness, nausea, or anxiousness.

 - Higher Risk of Nausea or Vomiting